 How Much Caffeine is in a Cup of Coffee?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Do you rely on that morning cup of coffee to really wake you up and get you going?
 You’re not alone.
 But do you know how much caffeine is in a cup of coffee?
+Caffeine in coffee is something you hear a lot about but don’t get much specifics.
 Should you even worry about it?

 What Is Caffeine?